VisiumCH/orbital-game-jam/README.md

 **Code:** 200 <br />
 **Content:** `{ similar_words : ['cats', 'dog', 'kitten', 'feline', 'beagle'] }` <br />
 List of most similar words to one given to the API.
-The example shows the most similar words to tree.
+The example shows the most similar words to `cat`.

 ### Word arithmetic
 Combine words meaning to obtain the resulting word.